 Further information regarding the U.S. Citizenship & Immigration Service's policies on employment, federal and state taxes, obtaining a social security number, and special co-op employment needs of international students, consult with International Student Services www.rit.edu/iss, or by phone at 585-475-6943.

-Work with your program coordinator in the Office of Co-op & Career Services to develop your job search strategies and strengthen your knowledge of the job search process in the U.S.
+Work with your program coordinator in the RIT Office of Career Services and Co-op to develop your job search strategies and strengthen your knowledge of the job search process in the U.S.